Adrian Wilson (artist)

-Adrian Wilson (born 1964) is a British artist and photographer based in New York.
+Adrian Wilson (born 1964) is a British photographer based in New York.

 Biography

-Early digital art career
+Early Quantel Paintbox Digital Artist

-Wilson studied HND Design (photography) from 1984-1986 at Blackpool and The Fylde College, where, according to Digital Art historian Grant Taylor, he was one of the first photographers to specialize in digital image manipulation.
-Aly Ray Smith believes Wilson was the first photographer who specialized in creating images using a $250,000 digital paint system known as a Quantel Paintbox which was launched nine years before Adobe Photoshop.
+Wilson studied HND Design (photography) from 1984 to 1986 at Blackpool and The Fylde College, where, according to Digital Art historian Grant Taylor, he was one of the first photographers to specialize in digital image manipulation.
+Alvy Ray Smith believes Wilson was the first photographer who specialized in creating images using a $250,000 digital paint system known as a Quantel Paintbox which was launched nine years before Adobe Photoshop.
 Wilson created one of the earliest photographic memes and was included in the international "Art & Computers" exhibition at Middlesbrough Institute of Modern Art in 1988.
 Wilson wrote for Computer Images magazine, was a guest speaker on digital art at Camberwell College of Art and created digital art for a range of clients, most notably for Creative Review magazine and the cover of Gold Mother by recording artists James.
 In 1990, Wilson stopped creating digital art and put his archive into storage.

+Wilson has collected a large archive of Quantel ephemera and Paintbox Artwork, including original Paintbox outputs by David Hockney, Larry Rivers, Jennifer Bartlett, Sidney Nolan and Howard Hodgkin.
+Wilson donated digital copies of the preslviously unseen artwork to the David Hockney Foundation and Sidney Nolan Trust, where he also lent exhibits and co-curated their Paintbox Exhibition in 2024.

+Wilson was commissioned by the Tate Museum to create a video of Paintbox Art, which was premiered at the Tate Modern Lates event in November 2024.

-As a result of the renewed interest in early digital art, Wilson scanned his Quantel Paintbox archive and decided to donate it to the UK's National Science & Media Museum.
-Wilson marked the 40th anniversary of the Paintbox's launch by writing an article for TVtech magazine and a talk for the Computer Arts Society.
+After scanning his archive, Wilson created a Quantel Paintbox website and a 3D virtual gallery, plus donated archive material to the US Computer History Museum and the UK's National Science & Media Museum.
+Wilson marked the 40th anniversary of the Paintbox's launch by writing an article for TVtech magazine and curating an exhibition at the British Computer Society of selections from his Paintbox artwork archive for the Computer Arts Society.
 On January 10, 2022, Blackpool School of Art, where Wilson first learned how to use the Quantel Paintbox, opened the first solo exhibition of his 1980's images.

+Allowing a new generation of artists to create new work for free, Wilson discovered four discarded Paintboxes and has restored three to working order in his New York Studio.
+One of the Paintboxes is currently on loan to Blackpool School of Art, where Wilson first learned to use the Paintbox in 1985.
+Wilson has created new Paintbox animated idents for the Vintage Computer Federation and InfoAge Museum which can be found on his quantelpaintbox Instagram page.